Disability Support

 The library is committed to making our services and facilities available to all.

-IT Tralee library is committed to providing all our users with high quality services and supports.
+MTU Kerry Campus Library is committed to providing all our users with high quality services and supports.

 Below are lists of specialists equipment and software available in the library.